 - Natural language processing

-“Data science requires an understanding of the business, how it works, and what problems you’re solving.
-They bring domain know-how and understanding the data together.”
-For example, building a data model uses math and coding skills.
+This means you also need a thorough understanding of your industry.
+Building any data model requires math and coding skills.
 But the model you build for a financial services firm is not the same as a model you’d build for an e-commerce company.

 How to Become a Data Scientist

-Saurabh says that to become a data scientist, start with a strong foundation in math and coding.
-While you’ll build this foundation through education, you’ll also learn a lot of the necessary skills on the job.
-You’ll likely start as a data analyst, learning to query data sets and create data visualizations with the results.
-From there, you can move into coding predictive models that are used in data science.
+Saurabh says that to become a data scientist, you need a strong foundation in math and coding.
+While you’ll build this foundation at school, you’ll also learn a lot of the necessary skills on the job.

-Skills you’ll build: Data analysis, machine learning, data visualization, data modeling, model interpretation
+Skills you’ll build: Data analysis, visualization, data interpretation, data cleanup, analytics and insights.

 Saurabh notes that one way to demonstrate your ability is to complete independent data science projects.
 As an example, you can form a question or hypothesis, then analyze publicly available data (like U.S. census data) to answer your question.
 It’s a great way to prove you’ve got what it takes to be a data scientist outside of an internship or a traditional education.

 Though data scientists spend a fair portion of their work day crunching numbers, that’s not all they do.
 They also talk to other people in the business to understand the problems they face or the goals the company is trying to achieve.
 Without this information, a data scientist can’t properly create the predictive models, so the ability to collaborate is critical.